Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 # How to Use

-The AdnMuscle deformer is of great simplicity so set up and apply to a mesh within a Maya scene.
-The way this deformer works, a mesh (the simulated mesh) is set within a scene, usually with a series of attachments.
+The AdnMuscle deformer is of great simplicity to set up and apply to a mesh within a Maya scene.
+The way this deformer works is by applying simulation on top a mesh emulating a muscle which follows the dynamics of attachment points.
 Those attachments mark the anchor points for the muscle, prepared to act as tendons, and will introduce great part of the dynamics of the deformer.

 ## Requirements